How to File a DMCA Takedown on Xvideos (2026 Guide)

 - Obtain injunctive relief ordering the defendant to remove the content

-This remedy is against the uploader, not the platform.
-It works alongside — not instead of — a DMCA or Take It Down Act notice to Xvideos.
+This remedy runs against the uploader, not the platform.
+It works alongside a DMCA or Take It Down Act notice to Xvideos, not instead of one.

 State Revenge Porn Laws

-Revenge porn (non-consensual pornography) is a crime in the vast majority of U.S. states.
-Most statutes treat it as at least a misdemeanor with penalties including fines and up to one year in jail; some states classify it as a felony for repeat offenses or cases involving minors.
+Non-consensual pornography is a crime in the large majority of US states.
+Most statutes treat it as at least a misdemeanor, with penalties including fines and up to a year in jail; some states classify it as a felony for repeat offenses or where a minor is depicted.
+Penalties and definitions vary by state, so check your own state's statute rather than assuming the general pattern applies.

-You can report non-consensual intimate images to local law enforcement regardless of whether you own a copyright in the material.
-The DOJ Office on Violence Against Women provides a plain-language guide to your rights and options.
+You can report non-consensual intimate images to local law enforcement whether or not you own a copyright in the material.
+The DOJ Office on Violence Against Women publishes a plain-language guide to your rights and options.

 Federal Law on Adult Content: 18 U.S.C. § 2257

-- Verify that every performer is 18 years of age or older by examining a government-issued photo ID
+- Verify that every performer is 18 or older by examining a government-issued photo ID

 - Maintain records of each performer's legal name, date of birth, and any stage names